codechenx/tv/README.md

 - **Too many columns?** Use `--columns` to show only what you need
 - **Long text?** Press `W` to wrap the current column
 - **Wrong sort order?** Press `t` to change the column type, then `s` to re-sort
-- **Need stats?** Press `i` for comprehensive statistics including mean, median, quartiles, std dev, and frequency distributions
+- **Need insights?** Press `i` for comprehensive statistics with visual plots - histograms for numeric data, frequency charts for categorical data

 ## License